868 MHz or 433 MHz? The right choice for your wM-Bus

 Not directly.
 The EED mandates remote meter reading, but does not specify frequency bands or technical parameters.

-No. The frequency is defined at the manufacturing stage and cannot be reconfigured later.
+No. The frequency is defined at the manufacturing stage and cannot be changed later.

 Whenever meters are installed in harsh environments (shafts, cellars, metal structures), and are available in 433 MHz versions.

 Not sure which converter version is right for you?
-Get in touch. we’ll help you choose the ideal frequency band and hardware setup based on your meters and environment.
+Reach out to us and we’ll help you choose the ideal frequency band and hardware setup based on your meters and environment.